vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 Take [Zig](https://ziglang.org/).
 Andrew has to work on [supporting many targets](https://ziglang.org/#Wide-range-of-targets-supported) at once.
-Instead, he could delegate the implementation job to someone else and focus on the language specification instead.
+Instead, he could delegate the implementation job to someone else and focus on the language specification.
 This would speed up the maturing process.

 ![At first you be like](../../../public/img/posts/2020-08-16-system-programming-in-2k20/andrew-happy.png =100%x)